chandley/chandley.github.io/chrisblog/content/recipe/draft-service.md

 # Susan Hoyt Handley

-{{< figure src="/images/Wedding.jpeg" title="Wedding picture" width="400">}}
+{{< figure src="/images/BigHair.jpeg" title="Styled hair picture" width="400">}}

-### 26 August 1931              3 May 2025
+### 26 August 1931 - 3 May 2025

 {{< figure src="/images/MumHazen.jpeg" title="Girl picture" width="400">}}

 ### Music on Arrival
 ##### Porgy and Bess
-Gershwin
+*by Gershwin*

-### Greeting              Will
+### Greeting (Will)

-### Eulogy                   Mary Creswell
+### Eulogy (Mary Creswell)

 Anyone who would like to take this opportunity to say a few words, please do so
 ### Reading (Chris?)

 ##### Ecclesiastes 3 1:8

-To every thing there is a season, and a time to every purpose under the heaven: a time to be born, and a time to die;
+To everything there is a season, and a time to every purpose under the heaven: a time to be born, and a time to die;
 a time to plant, and a time to pluck up that which is planted; a time to kill, and a time to heal;
 a time to break down, and a time to build up; a time to weep, and a time to laugh;
 a time to mourn, and a time to dance; a time to cast away stones, and a time to gather stones together;
 a time to embrace, and a time to refrain from embracing; a time to get, and a time to lose;
 a time to keep, and a time to cast away; a time to rend, and a time to sew;
 a time to keep silence, and a time to speak; a time to love, and a time to hate;
 a time of war, and a time of peace.

 ### Hymn
 ##### Battle Hymn of the Republic
-Text: J.W.
-Howe, 1819 - 1910
-Music: W. Steffe, 1830 - 1890
+*by J.W.
+Howe and W. Steffe*

 Mine eyes have seen the glory of the coming of the Lord:
 He is trampling out the vintage where the grapes of wrath are stored;